Tabriz: Religious schools

 Valiasr Religious School and Talebieh Islamic Science School are two major religious schools in the city which are used for teaching Islamic literature.

 Libraries

 Tabriz National Library, also known as Central Library of Tabriz, is the largest and the most famous library in the city.
 The Tabriz National Library has the biggest collection of classic handwritten Persian literature in the northwest region of Iran.
 There are many other public libraries all around the city such as Tarbiat library, Helal Ahmar, Shahid Motahhari, Shahriyar, Jafarieh, and Farhangsara.

 Infrastructure

 Health systems

-The Ministry of Health operates most of the public hospitals and health centres in the Tabriz metropolitan region, some of which are aligned with the Tabriz Medical School.
+The Ministry of Health operates most of the public hospitals and health centers in the Tabriz metropolitan region, some of which are aligned with the Tabriz Medical School.